Arthur Baker (calligrapher)

+Biography

-Baker was born on the West Coast of the United States.
+Baker grew up in Berkeley, California.
+He attended school on the West Coast of the United States and New York City, where he studied under Oscar Ogg, George Salter, and Tommy Tompson.

-He studied letter forms and historical calligraphic styles, about which he wrote many books.
-Baker designed his own pens and brushes.
+Baker studied letterforms and historical calligraphic styles, about which he wrote many books.
+Baker also designed typefaces, and his own pens and brushes.

-Baker lives in Andover, Massachusetts.
-His hobbies include designing, making and flying paper airplanes.
+Baker lived most of his life in Andover, Massachusetts.
+His hobbies included designing, making and flying paper airplanes.